aleexgort/Bachelor_Thesis/README.md

 data_analysis: containes the RMD notebook with the whole analysis.

-ChatGPT_prompts: contains prompts and responses
+ChatGPT_prompts: contains prompts and responses.